ploomber/ploomber/CONTRIBUTING.md

 ## Setup with pip

-Ploomber has optional features that depend on packages that aren't straightforward to install (for example: R and pygraphviz); that's why we use `conda` for quickly setting up the development environment.
+Ploomber has optional features that depend on packages that aren't straightforward to install, so we use `conda` for quickly setting up the development environment.
 But you can still get a pretty good development environment using `pip` alone.

+### [Optional] Create virtual environment

-**Note**: we highly recommend you to install the following in a virtual environment (the most straightforward alternative is the [venv](https://docs.python.org/3/library/venv.html) built-in module).
+**Note**: we highly recommend you to install ploomber in a virtual environment (the most straightforward alternative is the [venv](https://docs.python.org/3/library/venv.html) built-in module):

 ```sh
 # create virtual env